Tyson Fury’s sparring partner Nicholas Asberry has made a shocking allegation against the lineal heavyweight champion this week.

 “I chose to post this video to bring awareness to how dangerous and dirty boxing can be!

-“I believe Fury’s camp took out padding from Tyson’s gloves,” he added.
+“I believe Fury’s camp removed padding from Tyson’s gloves,” he added.

 It’s not the first time Asberry has accused the sport of being a dirty business.
-Prior to the Fury post, the Illinois man targeted those who look after boxers affairs.
+Before the Fury post, the Illinois man targeted those who look after boxers’ affairs.

 “To the people who handle fighters.
 (You) have to do a better job monitoring their fighter.
 Not the nickels and dimes they make off of fighters.

-“You never hear of a benefit for promoters, coaches or managers.
-They’re not the one in there taking punches!”
+“You never hear of a benefit for promoters, coaches, or managers.
+They’re not the ones in there taking punches!”

 Highlighting Day’s story once again, Asberry is hoping to raise further awareness of the dangers boxers face.